MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-java.md

 ## Existing API Profiles

 - **com.microsoft.azure.profile\_2019\_03\_01\_hybrid**: Latest profile built for Azure Stack.
-Use this profile for services to be most compatible with Azure Stack as long as you are on 1904 stamp or further.
+Use this profile for services to be most compatible with Azure Stack as long as you're on 1904 stamp or further.

 - **com.microsoft.azure.profile\_2018\_03\_01\_hybrid**: Profile built for Azure Stack.
 Use this profile for services to be  compatible with Azure Stack with stamp versions 1808 or later.

 - **com.microsoft.azure**: Profile consisting of the latest versions of all services.
 Use the latest versions of all the services.

-For more information about Azure Stack and API profiles, see the [Summary of API profiles](../user/azure-stack-version-profiles.md#summary-of-api-profiles).
+For more info on Azure Stack and API profiles, see the [Summary of API profiles](../user/azure-stack-version-profiles.md#summary-of-api-profiles).

 ## Azure Java SDK API profile usage